WebOfTrust/keri/docs/Q-and-A.md

 To begin with KERI has no blockchain, and doesn't depend on blockchains.
 If an implementation of KERI depends on blockchains at all, KERI operates blockchain agnostic.\
 Secondly, KERI doesn't support a crypto currency.
 It doesn't need a native currency because it can easily connect to one, if needed.
 And again, KERI is crypto currency agnostic while doing so.\
-Lastly, KERI is fundamentally different from blockchains like Ripple (Permissioned PBFT consensus) or Stellar (imcomplete open public, non-permissioned PBFT consensus): it doesn't need **total ordering**, timestamping and Proof of Authority consensus on transactions registered on a ledger.
+Lastly, KERI is fundamentally different from blockchains like Ripple (Permissioned PBFT consensus) or Stellar (incomplete open public, non-permissioned PBFT consensus): it doesn't need **total ordering**, time stamping and Proof of Authority consensus on transactions registered on a ledger.

 Blockchain and KERI is comparing apples and oranges.
 But we're happy to do that exercise for the hard-to-convince part of the SSI community.